Email Security

 • Security Orchestration and Response (SOAR).

 Each type of product offers its own benefits.
 XDR is critical for securing email, which remains the top delivery vector for today’s cyberattacks, while SIEM offers valuable data retention and compliance features, and SOAR’s orchestration capabilities help with resource management.
-Mimecast’s email security platform integrates with tools like these to deliver more effective detection while reducing manual effort.
+Mimecast’s connected human risk management platform integrates with tools like these to deliver more effective detection while reducing manual effort.

 An Introduction to XDR, SIEM, and SOAR